balderdashy/sails-generate-generator/templates/README.md

 $ node ./bin
 ```

 `bin/index.js` is a simple script, bundled only for convenience, that runs the generator with hard-coded scope variables.
-Feel free to modify that file however you for convenience.
-Please see `CONTRIBUTING.md` for more information on overriding/enhancing generators.
+Please feel free to modify that file however you like!
+Also see `CONTRIBUTING.md` for more information on overriding/enhancing generators.